ahmedkhelifi/Home-care/README.md

    ```
 </details>

-## Settings

-We're currently working on implementing the settings API.

 # API - Doctor

 The API consists of the following endpoints:

 ## Dashboard

-We're currently working on implementing the dashboard API.
 The dashboard is intended to inform the doctos when a user forgets to either take the prescribed medication or enter the health updates (weight, pulse, blood pressure and temperature).

 ## Patient

 The doctor uses the following API calls to get a list of all existing patients or to add a new patient.
-We're working at the moment on implementing new calls to receive more detailed information.

 - GET `/api/patient/`
 Return a list of all patients